barchart/events-client-js/docs/content/quick_start.md

 ## Defining an Event

-When your software identifies an event for capture, you need to collect the relevant information regarding the event.
-Please refer to [Key Concepts: Event Structure](content/concepts/event_structure) for detailed information.
+As your software identifies an event for capture, it will need to collect the relevant information regarding the event.
+Please refer to [Key Concepts: Event Structure](content/concepts/event_structure) for a detailed discussion of the data to collect.

 ### Using the SDK